Single-Peaked Consistency for Weak Orders Is Easy: Preliminaries

-{\bf Single-Peaked Preferences.} Single-peaked preferences on weak orders can be defined in exactly the same way as single-peaked preferences on total orders. \begin{definition} A preference profile $V$ of weak orders is \emph{single-peaked} if there exists an axis $A$ such that for every preference order $v \in V$, $A$ can be split at the top preferred candidate (the peak) of $v$ into two segments (one of which may be empty) $X$ and $Y$ such that $v$ has strictly increasing preference along $X$ and $v$ has strictly decreasing preference along $Y$. \end{definition} Notice that for a weak preference order to be single-peaked it must have a single most preferred candidate and can only contain indifference between at most two candidates at each position.
-Otherwise the sets $X$ and $Y$ referred to in Definition~\ref{def:blacksp} would not be \emph{strictly} increasing/decreasing.
+Single-peaked preferences for weak orders can be defined in the same way as single-peaked preferences for total orders. \begin{definition} A preference profile $V$ of weak orders is \emph{single-peaked} with respect to an axis $A$ if for every $v \in V$, $A$ can be split at the most preferred candidate (peak) of $v$ into two segments $X$ and $Y$ (one of which can be empty) such that $v$ has strictly increasing preferences along $X$ and $v$ has strictly decreasing preferences along $Y$. \end{definition}

+Notice that for a weak preference order to be single-peaked it must have a single most preferred candidate and can only contain indifference between at most two candidates at each position.
+Otherwise the segments $X$ and $Y$ referred to in Definition~\ref{def:blacksp} would not be \emph{strictly} increasing/decreasing.
 We define the corresponding problem of single-peaked consistency for weak orders below.